nebula-plugins/gradle-metrics-plugin/README.md

 ### Elasticsearch configuration

     metrics {
-        hostname = 'myescluster'    // default is 'localhost' httpPort = 59300            // default is 9200
-        indexName = 'myindexname'   // default is 'build-metrics-default'
         dispatcherType = 'ES_HTTP'              // default is the Elasticsearch HTTP client.
+ES_CLIENT is also available. hostname = 'myescluster'                // default is 'localhost' httpPort = 59300                        // default is 9200
+        indexName = 'myindexname'               // default is 'default'.
+Builds metrics and log data index names
+                                                // are derived from this setting (e.g. `build-metrics-default-yyyyMM` and
+                                                // `logstash-build-metrics-default-yyyyMM`)

-ES_CLIENT is also available. esBasicAuthUsername = 'user' // only for ES_HTTP.
-If not set, no authentication will be used. esBasicAuthPassword = 'pass' // this value should be read in from a properties file }
+        esBasicAuthUsername = 'user'            // only for ES_HTTP.
+If not set, no authentication will be used. esBasicAuthPassword = 'pass'            // this value should be read in from a properties file

+        metricsIndexMappingFile = 'loc/of/file' // location of the mapping file for creation of rolling metrics indices (optional)
+    }

 ### REST configuration

     metrics {
+        dispatcherType = 'REST'
         restUri = 'https://server.com/rest/endpoint'      // default is 'http://localhost/metrics'
         restBuildEventName = 'my_build_events'            // default is 'build_metrics'
         restLogEventName = 'my_log_events'                // default is 'build_logs'
-        dispatcherType = 'REST'
     }

 # Metrics